 - Your signature

-The Disability Service encourage and support research projects related directly to the needs of students with disabilities in Trinity College Dublin.
-In order to ensure that research projects are well founded, ethical and have a clear benefit to the students who participate in them, please read the DS research framework by clicking on the link here.
+The Disability Service encourage and support research projects related directly to the needs of students with disabilities in Trinity College Dublin, the University of Dublin.
+In order to ensure that research projects are well founded, ethical and have a clear benefit to the students who participate in them, please read the Trinity Disability Service Research Protocol 2023.

 Whilst the DS is aware that from time to time parents or guardians may have questions or concerns that they may wish to discuss with staff, it is important to acknowledge that a healthy working partnership between students and Disability Service staff, is based on trust.
 In the first instance, if you have concerns about your student or his or her progress in Trinity, the best person to discuss this with is your son or daughter.

-For more information please read the Disability Service Parent handbook by clicking on the link here
+For more information please read the Disability Service Parent Handbook.

 Trinity College Access Officer